jin0s/Crossing-Words/README.md

 # POOPs

-## Vision Statement [7 points]
+## Vision Statement
-* Create a crossword puzzle generator for anyone who wants to kill time, or fancy crossword puzzle enthusiast
-* Like words with friends but without the friend because its solo
+Crossing Words is a crossword puzzle game that will generate a new crossword from a dataset of know word:hint pairs.
+It is needed by anyone who wants to escape from their stressful thoughts and engage in extending their vocabulary, problem solving, and good old wasting time.
+Unlike the New York Times newspaper version, where you need a subscription and a physical copy of the paper, the game will be entirely hosted on a server and will be accessible via Internet.
+Our product is reactive by informing the player of correct and incorrect answers.
+It is also shareable by allowing players to share their board with other players.
+Lastly, it is intuitively easy to use.
+The game itself it free of charge to play, but the target customer is anyone who wants to advertise.
+We believe that Crossing Words will be a bit hit since it is available to the masses and shareable.
+Te site itself is a great investment for anyone wanting to generate advertisement revenue.

-## User Stories [6 points ]
+## User Stories
 * As a developer I want documentation so that I can construct a properly planned project -Jin
 * As a developer I want units test so that I can do regression testing later - Jorge
 * As a developer I want easy form of communication and data sharing so I can collaborate with my team - Tony